How to get Perkins Loan forgiveness

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-While there are no new Perkins Loans being made, student loan borrowers who still have Perkins student loans may qualify to get up to 100 percent of their debt forgiven if they meet certain criteria.
+While no new Perkins Loans are being made, borrowers who still have these loans may qualify to get up to 100 percent of their debt forgiven if they meet certain criteria.
 The amount of forgiveness you qualify for and the rate at which cancellation occurs depends on your career choice and how long you stay in that job, but all qualifying occupations fall in the public service sector.

-With some exceptions, forgiveness generally occurs over a five-year period in increments, rather than all at once.
+With some exceptions, forgiveness generally occurs over five years in increments rather than all at once.
 Here’s the schedule for most eligible jobs:

 - 15 percent of the original loan amount for each of the first and second years.